TomStuart92/TomStuart92.github.io/README.md

 The following adaptions have been made to the original fork:

+- 2016-11-08: Add Github and Example Links to Portfolio Pages
 - 2016-09-11: Integrate Facebook Comments and Google Analytics
 - 2016-09-04: Add Portfolio Page Index and Individual Project Pages
 - 2016-09-01: Add Blog Index Page